bcampagnolo/takehome/README.md

 Sample work to explore building and deploying lambda functions.

 # Approach
-GitHub has a JSON API, so explore using the API.
-The following URL gets us the last commits from the jq repo. https://api.github.com/repos/stedolan/jq/commits
+GitHub has a JSON API, so lets explore using the API.
+The following URL gets us the last commits from the `jq` repo. https://api.github.com/repos/stedolan/jq/commits

-* bash/perl parsing exercise:
+* bash/perl/go/python/scripting parsing exercise:
-Write a script to download the last 50 commits and extract a list of the hashes for commits that have a different author than commitor.
+Write a script to grab the last 50 commits and extract a list of the hashes/SHA for commits that have a different author than commitor.
 * programming exercise:
 Convert the above script into an AWS lambda compatible language function.